-The Bylaws of the Company provide that in order for a stockholder to nominate a candidate for election as a director at an Annual Meeting of Stockholders or propose business for consideration at such meeting, notice must be given to the Secretary of the Company no more than 150 days nor less than 120 days prior to the first anniversary of the preceding year's Annual Meeting.
-As a result, any notice given by or on behalf of a stockholder pursuant to the provisions of our Bylaws must be delivered to the Secretary of the Company at 888 Seventh Avenue, New York, NY 10019 between December 21, 2021 and January 20, 2022.
+The Bylaws of the Company provide that in order for a stockholder to nominate a candidate for election as a director at an Annual Meeting of Stockholders or propose business for consideration at such meeting, notice must be given to the Secretary of the Company no more than 150 days nor less than 120 days prior to the first anniversary of the preceding year's Annual Meeting, and the stockholder must comply with the other requirements of our Bylaws and the rules and regulations of the SEC.
+As a result, any notice given by or on behalf of a stockholder pursuant to the provisions of our Bylaws must be delivered to the Secretary of the Company at 888 Seventh Avenue, New York, NY 10019 between December 20, 2023 and January 19, 2024.

-Stockholders interested in presenting a proposal for inclusion in the Proxy Statement for the Company's Annual Meeting of Stockholders in 2022 may do so by following the procedures in Rule 14a-8 under the Securities Exchange Act of 1934.
-To be eligible for inclusion, stockholder proposals must be received at our office at 888 Seventh Avenue, New York, NY 10019, Attention: Secretary, not later than December 10, 2021.
+Stockholders interested in presenting a proposal for inclusion in the Proxy Statement for the Company's Annual Meeting of Stockholders in 2024 may do so by following the procedures in Rule 14a-8 under the Exchange Act.
+To be eligible for inclusion, stockholder proposals must be received at our office at 888 Seventh Avenue, New York, NY 10019, Attention: Secretary, not later than December 9, 2023.